vaxherd/dd-trapmapper/README.md

 **Editing trap data:**  Middle-click a trap to edit its data.
 Up to 3 trap screenshots and 1 hoard screenshot can be attached to a trap; when hovering over a trap, the first trap screenshot (if any), otherwise the hoard screenshot (if any), is shown in a pop-up.
+Trap locations with hoard screenshots attached are indicated with a yellow dot over the trap icon; this can be toggled on and off with `Shift+Y`.
 The trap index number and icon color can also be changed, and the trap can also be marked as a wall trap or conditional wall trap (in the case where a trap is a wall trap only when the corridor to the next room is blocked off).

 **Deleting traps:**  Click the "Delete trap" button while editing trap data.
 Note that there is **NO** confirmation before the trap is